Water Wells in US and Canada Tainted by Arsenic

-But in recent years geologists have observed that some geologic formations can become enriched in arsenic, and certain chemical conditions may cause rocks to react with groundwater and liberate the element into aquifers.
-Since the 1990s, the problem has been identified in some 70 countries; it is worst in southeast Asia, where as many as 100 million people are exposed.
+But in recent years, geologists have observed that some geologic formations can become enriched in arsenic.
+Certain chemical conditions may cause rocks to react with groundwater and liberate the element into aquifers.
+Since the 1990s, the problem has been identified in some 70 countries; it is worst in Southeast Asia, where as many as 100 million people are exposed.

 Public water supplies serving more than 25 people are supposed to meet that standard, and most do - some, by filtering water if necessary.
 But according to a 2014 study done in part by the Columbia Water Center, 500 mostly small rural public utilities are still in violation, mainly due to cost.

-But in Maine, Vermont, New Hampshire and neighboring states, many penetrate so-called low-grade metamorphic rocks such as slate and phyllite.
-These form when sedimentary rocks such as shale are squeezed and heated just a bit more--a process that tends to form minerals rich in arsenic, the studies find.
-Groundwater high in organic matter and low in oxygen may then react with such rocks to dissolve the poison; certain poorly known microbial communities may also play a role.
+But in Maine, Vermont, New Hampshire, and neighboring states, many penetrate low-grade metamorphic rocks such as slate and phyllite.
+The studies find that these form when sedimentary rocks such as shale are squeezed and heated just a bit more, which tends to form minerals rich in arsenic.
+Groundwater high in organic matter and low in oxygen may react with such rocks to dissolve the poison; certain poorly known microbial communities may also play a role.
 According to one study of Maine wells, led by Lamont-Doherty scientist Qiang Yang, undissolved particles of arsenic-rich iron minerals may be swept through fissures and sucked up--possibly one of the major pathways of arsenic transport in this kind of aquifers, said Yang.
-In other parts of the country, tainted wells draw water not from fractured bedrock, but from deep jumbles of rocky debris and sediment left behind by retreating glaciers; the hydrology may work differently in these regions.
-Another study in the package by researchers at Lehigh University found that in parts of New Jersey and Pennsylvania, highly alkaline water was more apt to take up arsenic.
+In other parts of the country, tainted wells draw water not from fractured bedrock but from deep jumbles of rocky debris and sediment left behind by retreating glaciers; the hydrology may work differently in these regions.
+Another study in the package by researchers at Lehigh University found that highly alkaline water in parts of New Jersey and Pennsylvania was more apt to take up arsenic.

-Zheng (also a professor at City University of New York) said such findings will help geologists draw better maps of hazardous areas.
-But, she said, underground terrain can vary so much, individual tests are the only way to know about a particular well.
+Zheng (a professor at the City University of New York) said such findings would help geologists draw better maps of hazardous areas.
+But, she said, underground terrain can vary, so many individual tests are the only way to know about a particular well.

 In conjunction with the Maine Geological Survey and Maine Center for Disease Control and Prevention, the Columbia team is now embarking on a project to test ways to motivate well owners in one county to test their water.
 Maine legislators are also considering a law requiring that a well be tested whenever a house is sold.